 Fifth grade is a year of transition from elementary school to middle school.
 Fifth graders start growing toward independence, but still need guidance, support and encouragement from home.
 We assist parents in the spiritual, educational and social development of their child as they prepare for the middle school adventure.

-Fifth-grade religion is taught from the book, Christ Our Life; We Worship published by Loyola Press.
-It provides Catholic elementary school children with age-appropriate information about teachings of the Church and a clear vision of the Gospel.
+Fifth-grade religion is taught from the book, The Sacraments, published by Spirit of Truth.
+It provides Catholic elementary school children with age-appropriate information about the teachings of the Church and a clear vision of the Gospel, and the seven Sacraments.
 Emphasis is placed on discipleship.
-We show Jesus that we love and respect the awesome gift of His true presence in the Eucharist as we participate in Eucharistic Adoration once a week.

 This is accomplished by the following: